Learn Salem’s History

 Salem's Last Direct Shipment of Pepper

-The Lucille delivers Salem’s last direct shipment of pepper from Sumatra.
+The Lucille delivers Salem’s last direct shipment of pepper from Sumatra, ending one of Salem’s most lucrative trades.

 1847